mlowery/getchange/README.md

 ## Overview

-`getchange` will cherry-pick a Gerrit change along with its unmerged ancestors given only a "change-ish".
+`getchange` will download a Gerrit change along with its unmerged ancestors (i.e. dependencies) given only a "change-ish".

 A "change-ish" is any of the following:

-* Commit hash
 * Gerrit Change-Id
     * Either 41-character ID, or
     * "Change-Id: xyz" (Copy to Clipboard button in Gerrit)